Amy and Jarrad

 Cuddly, and affectionate, and enjoy anything that he can do with his older siblings.
 Like Lucy, he particularly enjoy being read to, singing nursery rhymes, and riding on bikes.
 He loves his matchbox cars, too.

 We have 3 non-potable water tanks of 95L each, and one potable water tank with a filter that is also 95L.
 There are five solar panels, and 500 amp/hour of batteries.
-We have three aerials permanently installed on the caravan for the satellite phone, mobile phones, and UHF radio.
+We have three aerials permanently installed on the campervan for the satellite phone, mobile phones, and UHF radio.
 We chose to remove the TV, as we don’t use it.

 This is towed with a 2003 diesel Toyota Landcruiser with an after-market turbo.